Lion's Mane mushroom fruiting body beside supplement capsules and research journal on a dark surface

 5. Bhattacharya, S.K., et al. (2000).
 Effect of standardized extract of Bacopa monniera on cognitive performance.
 Phytotherapy Research, 15(5), 473–477.
 PubMed

 6. Pase, M.P., et al. (2012).
-The cognitive-enhancing effects of Bacopa monnieri: a systematic review.
+The cognitive-enhancing effects of Bacopa monnieri: a systematic review of randomized, controlled human clinical trials.
 Journal of Alternative and Complementary Medicine, 18(7), 647–652.
 PubMed

 7. Bhattacharya, S.K., & Ghosal, S. (1998).
 Anxiolytic activity of a standardized extract of Bacopa monniera.
 Phytomedicine, 5(2), 77–82.
 PubMed